TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

    :alt: Identifying the page ID of the menu entry within the pagetree

-(3) might puzzle you - in the page tree and the title bar the pages name is "Welcome to TYPO3", but here in the menu it is suddenly "Get Started".
+(3) might puzzle you - in the page tree and the title bar the pages name is *Welcome to TYPO3*, but here in the menu it is suddenly *Get Started*.
 How come?
-To find out select "Edit" in the context menu of that page and take a look at the right content area:
+To find out select **Edit** in the context menu of that page and take a look at the right content area:

 .. figure:: ../../Images/EditPageProperties.png
    :alt: Editing the page properties

-There you can see that the page title (1) is "Welcome to TYPO3" but you will be also able to find "Get Started" at (2).
-This is called "Alternative Navigation Title" and means the title that is displayed in any navigational element (menus, breadcrumbs, sitemaps...).
+There you can see that the page title (1) is *Welcome to TYPO3* but you will be also able to find *Get Started* at (2).
+This is called *Alternative Navigation Title* and means the title that is displayed in any navigational element (menus, breadcrumbs, sitemaps...).
 If it is empty, the page title is used.